HIP REVISION SURGERY

-Hip revision surgery is performed to repair an artificial hip joint that has become damaged through normal wear and tear or from infection.
-Most artificial hip joints last between 10 – 15 years.
+Surgeons perform hip revision surgery to repair an artificial hip joint that has become damaged through normal wear and tear or from infection.
+Most artificial hip joints last between 10–15 years.
 Over time, the implant may not fit as securely to the bone, causing pain from abnormal motion.
-In some cases, infection to the muscle, tendon and ligament tissues will cause the joint to weaken and damage the hip bone.
+In some cases, infection to the muscle, tendon, and ligament tissues will cause the joint to weaken.
+Infection can also damage the hip bone.